Dardanians (Trojan)

-The Dardanoi (Δάρδανοι; its anglicized modern terms being Dardanians or Dardans) were a legendary people of the Troad, located in northwestern Anatolia.
+The Dardanoi (Δάρδανοι), also known as Dardanians or Dardans, were a legendary people of the Troad, located in northwestern Anatolia.
 The Dardanoi were the descendants of Dardanus, the mythical founder of Dardanus, an ancient city in the Troad.
 A contingent of Dardanians figures among Troy's allies in the Trojan War.

-Homer makes a clear distinction between the Trojans and the Dardanoi, however, "Dardanoi"/"Dardanian" later became essentially metonymous–– or at least is commonly perceived to be so–– with "Trojan", especially in the works of Vergil such as the Aeneid.
+Nothing is known of the Dardanoi, except that a contingent of them figures among Troy's allies in the Trojan War.
+Homer makes a distinction between the Trojans and the Dardanoi, however the latter are now considered to have been a branch of the former.